 • Gather information by participating in study abroad guidance and counseling sessions (available anytime during the school year).

-• Apply for and participate in an overseas short-term language course guidance.
+• Participate in an overseas short-term program guidance.

 • Take part in international exchange activities on campus through Global Network (GL-Net), a volunteer organization that plans and implements international exchange programs between international and Japanese students, and other programs.